Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

 while the Hamiltonian is

-The bracket \eqref{AffLPB} arises from a Lie-Poisson reduction on the semidirect-product group \\ $\mathcal{F}(\Bbb{R}^3, U(1))$ $\circledS\,\Omega^1(\Bbb{R}^3,\mathfrak{u}(1))$.
-Here, $\Omega^1(\Bbb{R}^3,\mathfrak{u}(1))$ denotes the space of differential one-forms with values in $\mathfrak{u}(1)\simeq i\Bbb{R}$, while the semidirect-product structure is defined by the affine gauge action $\bnu\mapsto\bnu+\Theta^{-1}\nabla\Theta$, where $\Theta\in\mathcal{F}(\Bbb{R}^3, U(1))$ and $\bnu\in\Omega^1(\Bbb{R}^3,\mathfrak{u}(1))$.
+The bracket \eqref{AffLPB} arises from a Lie-Poisson reduction on the semidirect-product group \\ $\mathcal{F}(\mathbb{R}^3, U(1))$ $\circledS\,\Omega^1(\mathbb{R}^3,\mathfrak{u}(1))$.
+Here, $\Omega^1(\mathbb{R}^3,\mathfrak{u}(1))$ denotes the space of differential one-forms with values in $\mathfrak{u}(1)\simeq i\mathbb{R}$, while the semidirect-product structure is defined by the affine gauge action $\bnu\mapsto\bnu+\Theta^{-1}\nabla\Theta$, where $\Theta\in\mathcal{F}(\mathbb{R}^3, U(1))$ and $\bnu\in\Omega^1(\mathbb{R}^3,\mathfrak{u}(1))$.
 For further details on this type of affine Lie-Poisson reduction, see \cite{Gay-BalmazRatiu2009,Holm2002}. \end{remark} Before continuing we specify the three different manifestations of the $U(1)$ connection we use in this paper.
 Firstly, we introduced the $\mathfrak{u}(1)$-valued connection $\bnu$ via the relation $\nabla\theta=:-\bnu\theta$.
-Then, its real counterpart $\bar\bnu$ was introduced via $\bar\bnu:= i\hbar\bnu\in\Omega^1(\Bbb{R}^3)$ which, for $\theta = e^{iS/\hbar}$, coincides with $\nabla S$.
-Finally, in anticipation of the next section, we define $\widetilde{\bnu}\in\Omega^1(\Bbb{R}^3)$ by performing a further division by the mass, $\widetilde{\bnu}:=i\hbar m^{-1}\bnu = m^{-1}\bar\bnu$.
+Then, its real counterpart $\bar\bnu$ was introduced via $\bar\bnu:= i\hbar\bnu\in\Omega^1(\mathbb{R}^3)$ which, for $\theta = e^{iS/\hbar}$, coincides with $\nabla S$.
+Finally, in anticipation of the next section, we define $\widetilde{\bnu}\in\Omega^1(\mathbb{R}^3)$ by performing a further division by the mass, $\widetilde{\bnu}:=i\hbar m^{-1}\bnu = m^{-1}\bar\bnu$.
 This, corresponding to $m^{-1}\nabla S $ in the standard approach, will serve as the fluid velocity in the QHD picture.

-At this point, notice how the usual exponential form $\theta = e^{iS/\hbar}$ in \eqref{OurPolar} {returns} $\bar\xi = -\partial_t S$ and $\bar\bnu = \nabla S$, thus transforming equation \eqref{xiHamiltonJacobi1} into the standard phase equation (quantum Hamilton-Jacobi equation) \eqref{DSEqn2} of QHD.
-However, in our approach $\bar\bnu$ is now allowed to have a nontrivial curvature as can be seen from the curl of \eqref{bnueq}, that is
+Note how the usual exponential form $\theta = e^{iS/\hbar}$ in \eqref{OurPolar} {returns} $\bar\xi = -\partial_t S$ and $\bar\bnu = \nabla S$, thus transforming equation \eqref{xiHamiltonJacobi1} into the standard phase equation (quantum Hamilton-Jacobi equation) \eqref{DSEqn2} of QHD.
+However, in our approach $\bar\bnu$ is now allowed to have a nontrivial curvature as can be seen from the curl of \eqref{bnueq}:

 This relation demonstrates explicitly how, in view of Remark \ref{jack}, the curvature of the connection $\bar\bnu$ need not be trivial (unlike ordinary QHD) but is instead preserved in time.
 This is one of the main upshots of the {present} approach.
 We will develop this observation in the next section.